The page covers:

 Via Collatina was a minor road which linked Rome with Collatia, an ancient town 8 miles east of the city.
 It branched off Via Tiburtina very near the gate and it run eastwards parallel to it and to Via Prenestina.
 In 1935, during sewage excavations, a small mausoleum of the early Ist century AD was found at a depth of 5m/15f.
 It still contained a skeleton and two small vessels.
 It was filled with earth, most likely because a flood covered it in the IIIrd century.
 It had a (lost) small dome and it was faced with travertine.
 Two inscriptions indicated its size: IN FR(ons) P(edes) XXXII (32 ft on the front); IN AGR(o) P(edes) XX (20 ft deep).
 These inscriptions are not unusual, because they indicated the area allocated to the tomb from a legal point of view and they can be found also outside Italy, e.g. at Narbonne.

 The small church of S. Bibiana was built on the site where the young martyr was tied to a column and lashed to death; Gian Lorenzo Bernini had already a solid reputation as a sculptor when in 1625 Pope Urban VIII commissioned him the restoration of this church.
-As an architect Bernini did not fare that well at S. Bibiana, but the statue of the saint is the first of a series of masterpieces.
+As an architect Bernini did not fare that well at S. Bibiana, but that of St. Vivian is the first of a series of statues of female saints in ecstasy, e.g. St. Teresa.
 In line with the recommended iconography she was portrayed next to the symbol of her martyrdom: the column to which she was tied.

 Fresco by Agostino Ciampelli depicting a scene of the life of St. Vivian